Proven Framework Helps Students Succeed in Academics, Behavior

 Principals report good things happening with the Pyramid's use — such as seeing better student behavior in cafeterias, more children succeeding in general-education classes, and improved school rankings on the Ohio Report Card.

 The Pyramid of Interventions - a name coined by CPS - began as a way to approach students' academic needs and behavioral needs in an integrated way.
 Traditionally, educators have addressed these two areas separately.

 In 2005, the Ohio Department of Education was launching and evaluating a program called the Ohio Integrated Systems Model (OISM), based on a three-tiered intervention model endorsed by the U.S. Department of Education.
 Its integrated approach was exactly what was sought, and, with some adaptation by CPS, became CPS' Pyramid of Interventions.

 Three Levels of Support

-The Pyramid's three tiers represent progressive levels of support — schoolwide, targeted and intensive.
-Research shows that strong schoolwide instruction — the pyramid's bottom and largest tier — leads to success academically and behaviorally for 80-90 percent of students.
-The middle, or targeted tier, provides strategies for helping students who still are struggling, about 5 to 10 percent of students.
-Strong initiatives at the lower two tiers greatly reduce the number of students needing the top tier, or intense intervention, about 1 to 5 percent.
+The three tiers represent progressive levels of support — Schoolwide, Targeted and Intensive.
+Research shows that strong schoolwide instruction — the largest tier — leads to success academically and behaviorally for 80-90 percent of students.
+The targeted tier provides strategies for helping students who still are struggling, about 5 to 10 percent of students.
+Strong initiatives at the Schoolwide and Targeted tiers greatly reduce the number of students needing the Intensive tier, about 1 to 5 percent.